Jaime Lannister: A Game of Thrones

 Jaime Lannister accompanies the royal family to Winterfell, where King Robert Baratheon hopes to persuade his old friend Ned Stark to serve as Hand of the King.
 During the visit, Ned's young son Bran inadvertently spies Jaime and Cersei having sex in a remote tower, at which point Jaime pushes the boy out a window, intending to kill Bran to keep their relationship secret.
 Bran survives, though crippled and with no recollection of the incident.
-When an assassin later tries to kill Bran, his mother Catelyn Stark accuses and arrests Tyrion.
+When an assassin later tries to kill Bran, his mother, Catelyn Stark, accuses and arrests Tyrion.
 In revenge, Jaime instigates a brawl with Ned and his men in the streets of King's Landing, killing many on both sides, including Jory Cassel, the Captain of Ned's household guards.
-Ned later discovers that Robert's three children are actually the products of Jaime and Cersei's affair, but is executed by the oldest child, Joffrey Baratheon, upon the latter's ascension as king.
+Ned later discovers that Robert's three children are actually the products of Jaime and Cersei's affair but is executed by the oldest child, Joffrey Baratheon, upon the latter's ascension as king.
 Jaime then rides for the Riverlands to aid Tywin in his campaign against the Riverlands, taking command of half the Lannister host.
-He besieges the Riverlands' capital of Riverrun, but his army is waylaid by Robb Stark's army in the Battle of the Whispering Wood.
+He besieges the Riverlands' capital of Riverrun, but Robb Stark's army waylays his army in the Battle of the Whispering Wood.
 Jaime is taken prisoner and incarcerated in Riverrun.
 In the meantime, Joffrey has named Jaime as commander of his Kingsguard.

 Hillary Busis of Entertainment Weekly called the twist of Jaime and Cersei in the tower "lurid and shocking, exactly what I needed to jolt me awake and make me start paying closer attention ...
 By the end of the chapter — 'The things I do for love' — I was totally hooked on Thrones".
 Mikal Gilmore of Rolling Stone noted in 2014 that the moment in which Jaime pushes Bran to his likely death "grabs you by the throat".
 Martin commented in the interview: